Back To Search Results

 The results of several studies examining prostate cancer and Agent Orange exposure generally demonstrate some association but are limited by an increased incidence that is not statistically significant.[114][115][116]
 The strongest evidence favoring an association between Agent Orange exposure and prostate cancer is among highly-exposed Vietnamese populations, similar to the risk of other cancers.[117][118][119][120]

-Evidence supporting the association between Agent Orange exposure and diabetes exists in a variety of studies.
+Evidence supporting the association between Agent Orange exposure and diabetes exists in results from a variety of studies.
 The weakness in the evidence stems from mildly elevated relative risks reported in some cohorts and confounding from compounds in addition to dioxins in occupational studies.
-A 2022 meta-analysis identified females in exposed populations as having a higher relative risk of developing diabetes; females may not be represented in studies of veterans.[122]
+A 2022 meta-analysis identified women in exposed populations as having a higher relative risk of developing diabetes; women may not be represented in studies of veterans.[122]
 TCDD causes thyroid hormone disruption via overstimulation of TSH receptors and increased thyroid hormone metabolism.[127][128]
-Data on thyroid cancer is limited; an increased risk of developing thyroid cancer was observed in some studies of Vietnam veterans but not in studies of the Seveso chemical factory accident or similar exposures.
+Data on thyroid cancer is limited; an increased risk of developing thyroid cancer was observed in the results from some studies of Vietnam veterans but not in studies of the Seveso chemical factory accident or similar exposures.

 Reproductive System